tymyrddin/purple/source/docs/audits/resilience/ecosystem.md

 * Systems view: Look at the organisation as a living network, not a set of departments and policies.
 * Interconnectedness: Dependencies between HR, IT, suppliers, and partners shape actual resilience.
-* Cascading failure awareness: The first failure rarely matters most.
+* Cascading failure awareness: The first failure is rarely the consequential one.
 It is the second, third, or tenth knock-on effect that brings the house down.
 * Cross-boundary thinking: Security, risk, operations, product, and vendor management are different lenses on the same system.
 * Practical foresight: The goal is not to model every possible scenario but to highlight critical weak links and where they converge.